jeinselen/VF-BlenderAutosaveRender/README.md

   - When a sequence is rendered, only the final frame will be saved and this value will be the total sequence render time, not the per-frame render time
 - `Custom String`
   - This uses pattern replacement to allow for entirely unique file naming patterns
-  - Supported variables:
+  - Project variables:
     - `{project}` = the name of the Blender file
     - `{scene}` = current scene being rendered (if multiple scenes are used in the compositing tab, only the currently selected scene name will be used)
     - `{collection}` = active collection (if no collection is selected or active, this will return the root "Scene Collection")
     - `{camera}` = render camera (independent of selection or active status)
     - `{item}` = active item (if no item is selected or active, this will return "None")
+  - Rendering variables:
     - `{renderengine}` = name of the current rendering engine (uses the internal Blender identifier)
-    - `{host}` = name of the computer or host being used for rendering
     - `{device}` = CPU or GPU device
       - Workbench and Eevee always use the GPU
       - Cycles can use either CPU or GPU